 A marketplace section for objects has been added to Luminar website, so you can buy more featuring objects.

 An option to easily access a custom folder of locally stored skies and sky objects has been added to AI Sky Replacement and AI Augmented Sky tools.

-Luminar has finally added support for a few recently released cameras.
+Luminar 4.3 update has added support for a few recently released cameras.